swetmr/fastapriori/README.md

 - **Left** — varying `min_support` (log scale 0.0001–0.01, confidence=0.0): execution time
 - **Right** — varying `min_confidence` (0.05–0.50, support=0.001): execution time

-The polars backend is consistently **5-10x faster** than efficient-apriori for k=2, with both backends producing matching rule counts across all threshold values.
+Fastapriori can be **5-100x faster** than efficient-apriori depending upon the dataset size and the filtering conditions.

 ## When to Use Something Else